symfony/symfony-docs/cookbook/upgrade/minor_version.rst

 .. _`upgrade-minor-symfony-code`:

-2) Updating Your Code to Work with the new Version
+2) Updating your Code to Work with the new Version
 --------------------------------------------------

 In theory, you should be done!
 However, you *may* need to make a few changes